jules2689/trudeau/trudeau/2020-04-17/q_a.md

 Yeah, thank you.
-Are you basically saying wait until the government comes up with another fix?as you know on saturday,   to support a motion that basically said if you need help, the government is going to ensure that if you applied for the CERB and you weren't supposed to be eligible you would be unjustly penalized. is the government saying the worst thing that happens for you if you apply for CERB and don't qualify that you will have to pay the money back in full next year. is that the worst thing that will happen to people who apply for CERB  they feel they need it?
+Are you basically saying wait until the government comes up with another fix?as you know on saturday,   to support a motion that basically said if you need help, the government is going to ensure that if you applied for the CERB and you weren't supposed to be eligible you would be unjustly penalized. is the government saying the worst thing that happens for you if you apply for CERB and don't qualify that you will have to pay the money back in full next year. is that the worst thing that will happen to people WHO apply for CERB  they feel they need it?

 **Prime Minister Trudeau**:
-We expect people to apply for the program mes for which they qualify. and, therefore, we are working to make sure we're expanding the qualifications so that people who need the help will get them.
+We expect people to apply for the program mes for which they qualify. and, therefore, we are working to make sure we're expanding the qualifications so that people WHO need the help will get them.
 We'll continue to announce measures that will include more and more people, help more and more people as we move forward because, for all the millions of people and businesses and employers that we're helping across this country, we know there is more to do and that is what we're continually announcing almost every day.
 New measures to fix people and fix support for people in particular situations.[speaking french].